Pottsville Area High School: 20th century

 When school resumed in Fall 1914, there was not sufficient room to accommodate the pupils.
-Within a period of six years the enrollment had increased from 100 to 300 and fully 100 more were listed for the 1914-'15 term.
-A number of plans were considered by the school board, among them a suggestion that a new building be erected at Nineteenth and Market Streets, or that the Garfield building, then the site of the high school, be enlarged by the addition of another story.
+Within a period of six years, the enrollment had increased from 100 to 300, and fully 100 more were listed for the 1914-'15 term.
+A number of plans were considered by the school board, among them a suggestion that a new building be erected at Nineteenth and Market Streets or that the Garfield building, then the site of the high school, be enlarged by adding another story.
 The most practical idea, however, seemed to be the one proposed for enlarging the Patterson building at Twelfth Street to accommodate the high school pupils.
-Architect F. X. Reilly drew up plans to enlarge the Patterson building; Contractor Wertley was awarded the contract for $44,250 and on September 29, 1916, the new school opened with an enrollment of 500 pupils.
+Architect F. X. Reilly drew up plans to enlarge the Patterson building; Contractor Wertley was awarded the contract for $44,250, and on September 29, 1916, the new school opened with an enrollment of 500 pupils.

-With the outbreak of World War I, popular public opinion forced the school authorities to substitute Spanish for German in the language department and the inauguration of an ROTC unit.
+With the outbreak of World War I, public opinion forced the school authorities to replace German with Spanish in the language department and to inaugurate an ROTC unit.
 An ROTC auxiliary was also formed, with every girl in the school enrolled in the unit.
-The training course was discontinued in 1921 and the question of new quarters for the high school again came to the attention of the school board and public.
+The training course was discontinued in 1921, and the question of new quarters for the high school again came to the attention of the school board and the public.
 The electorate defeated the initial plan for a new building by a 3534–1804 vote at a special election on November 5, 1924.
 In December 1930, the public voted 2449 to 1521 in favor of a $900,000 loan to build the present school on the site then known as Fisher's Farm.
 The school was ready for occupancy in January 1933.

-The new school building in its design is an adaptation of Italian-Gothic brick work.
-Its beauty is enhanced by the large irregular and commanding site in which it stands, and by the variety of exterior design that reflects the manifold activities of a modern school building.
-Because of the different grade levels the structure evolves gradually from a three-story building on the west to a five-story plant on the east.
-It is so uniquely planned, however, that the two gymnasiums on the west, the general offices at the central or main entrances, the auditorium on the east, and the cafeteria underneath, all have ground floor entrances.
+The new school building, in its design, is an adaptation of Italian-Gothic brickwork.
+Its beauty is enhanced by the large, irregular, and commanding site in which it stands, and by the variety of exterior design that reflects the manifold activities of a modern school building.
+Due to the different grade levels, the structure evolves gradually from a three-story building on the west to a five-story plant on the east.
+It is planned, however, so that the two gymnasiums on the west, the general offices at the central entrances, the auditorium on the east, and the cafeteria underneath all have ground-floor entrances.